-Best answer: AirPods technically work with Android phones, but compared to using them with an iPhone, the experience is watered-down significantly.
-From missing features to losing access to important settings, you're better off with a pair of wireless earbuds.
+Best answer: AirPods technically work with Android phones, but compared to using them with an iPhone, the experience is significantly watered-down.
+From missing features to losing access to important settings, you're better off with another pair of wireless earbuds.

 The perks of using AirPods with an Android phone